AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 efficiency, leads here to an increase in emissions compared to those expected without modification of the efficiency levers of action. + E/ASK

-LAST OPTION (TO BE DONE CORRECTED)
+Overall, the user can directly define mean air traffic growth rates on the period 2020--2050 for the four considered markets in the model: passenger short-range, passenger medium-range, passenger long-range and freight.
+By default, these values are fixed to 3% per year, i.e. values close to aviation industry's projections {cite}`atagwaypoint`.

+Moreover, an option is proposed for modeling a reduction of short-range flights, which could be induced by modal shift (substitution with rail traffic for instance) or political air route ban.
+Therefore, an illustrative reduction of 50% of short-range flights is integrated.
+The implementation is based on a logistic function with a starting year in 2025 and a duration of 5 years.

-Lastly, a last option is provided for studying societal aspects on the distribution of flights.
-The results of this part are based on the work of S. Gössling and A. Humpe in 2020 in
+Lastly, a last option is provided for studying societal aspects on the distribution of flights, based on {cite}`gossling2020global`.
-<a href="https://www.sciencedirect.com/science/article/pii/S0959378020307779" target="_blank">*The global scale, distribution and growth of aviation: Implications for climate change*</a>.
 The authors show that only 11% of the world's population flies, and only between 2 and 4% go abroad.
-Moreover, 'frequent flyers', about 1% of the world's population who fly an average of 56,000 km per year (about 3 long-range trips), are responsible for about 50% of aviation CO<sub>2</sub> emissions, taking into account their number of flights but also the more frequent use of upper classes.
-Therefore, if on average these 'frequent flyers' flew half as often, aviation emissions would be reduced by 25%.
+Moreover,'frequent flyers', about 1% of the world's population, who fly an average of 56,000 km per year (about 3 long-range trips), are responsible for about 50% of aviation CO<sub>2</sub> emissions, taking into account their number of flights but also the more frequent use of upper classes.
+Therefore, an option for halving the number of flights of these people is present, by reducing by 25% the traffic (via RPK) for each market.
+The implementation is based on a logistic function with a starting year in 2025 and a duration of 5 years.

 #### Aircraft fleet and operations